 - having obesity

 Family history may also play a part.
-A person can inherit genes that affect how well the liver can metabolize excess LDL cholesterol, referring to a condition called familial hypercholesterolemia.
+A person can inherit genes that affect how well the liver can metabolize excess LDL cholesterol, referring to a condition called

 Familial hypercholesterolemia can lead to increased LDL levels and can cause heart problems, even in young people, without treatment.